 Taormina Amphitheatre today

-Today, over 2 millennia later, the Taormina Amphitheatre is a social space for watching performances.
-Entertainment including theatre, concerts, symphonies, operas, ballets and the David di Donatell awards have all been held within the ancient auditorium.
+Today, over 2 millennia later, the Taormina Amphitheatre remains a social space for watching performances.
+The entertainment offered includes theatre, concerts, symphonies, operas, ballets and the David di Donatell awards have all been held within the ancient auditorium.

-The modern seating has had a mixed response, but allows this incredibly well-preserved site to continue functioning as was originally intended.
+The modern seating has had a mixed response, but allows this fantastic site that has weathered the ravages of time to continue functioning as was originally intended.
 Be aware the site is not very accessible for those who cannot climb easily.
 However, those who visit are rewarded with spectacular views of Mount Etna.